 Swimming progress was halted in 2020, as from spring term 2020 until the spring of 2021 no classes were able to attend the pool due to covid restrictions.
 We used some of our PE and Sports Premium funding to provide top-up swimming lessons to our oldest pupils in 2022-23.
 Pupils in our current years 5 and 6, are now almost caught up because of this top up provision.
 We aim to continue this for younger pupils in summer 2024.

 Please click the link below to see our current swimming data:

 Celebrate Our Achievements and Awards

 At West Rainton Primary School, we are proud of our achievements and awards.
-We currently hold Activemark, Artsmark Gold, Heritage Schools Award, Basic Skills Quality Mark and the AfPE award for sport.
+We currently hold Activemark, Artsmark Platinum, Heritage Schools Award, Basic Skills Quality Mark and the AfPE award for sport.

 In November 2020, we successfully retained and enhanced our Inclusion Quality Mark Award by becoming a ‘Centre of Excellence’.
 We were delighted to still demonstrate our strong core ethos of the highest value on every individual pupil during the challenge of the pandemic.
 You can read the report from our assessors here:

 We were also an integral part of West Rainton and Leamside becoming Dementia Friendly Community of the Year for 2019 in a national awards ceremony organised by Alzheimers UK.

 renewing our Artsmark Award